RIAEvangelist/event-pubsub/README.md

 ![Edge event-pubsub basic example](https://raw.githubusercontent.com/RIAEvangelist/event-pubsub/master/example/img/edge-event-pubsub-es6.PNG)

 #### FireFox Nightly
-As of 11/21/2020 you need to set the javascript private fields and methods flags to `true`.
+As of 11/22/2020 FF still does not support private fields or methods in js classes, however, the nightly build has it included behind a flag.
+With the private field and method flags set to true, FireFox nightly works like a charm.

 ![FireFox-nightly event-pubsub basic example](https://raw.githubusercontent.com/RIAEvangelist/event-pubsub/master/example/img/FireFox-nightly-event-pubsub-es6.PNG)